sthbrx/sthbrx.github.io/content/blog/2023-11-28-context-switching-tasks-on-powerpc.markdown

 see processes and threads discussed with regards to userspace programs, there is very little difference under the hood.
 To the kernel, it's all just tasks with various degrees of shared resources.

+## Special Purpose Registers (SPRs)

+As a final prerequisite, in this section we look at SPRs.
+The SPRs are CPU registers that, to put it simply, provide a catch-all set of functionalities for interacting with the CPU.
+They tend to affect or reflect the CPU state in various ways, though are very diverse in behaviour and purpose.
+Some SPRs, such as the Link Register (LR), are similar to GPRs in that you can read and write arbitrary data.
+They might have special interations with certain instructions, such as the LR value being used as the branch target address of the `blr` (branch to LR) instruction.
+Others might provide a way to view or interact with more fundamental CPU state, such as the Authority Mask Register (AMR) which the kernel uses to disable accesses to userspace memory while in supervisor mode.

+Most SPRs are per-CPU, much like GPRs.
+And, like GPRs, it makes sense for many of them to be tracked per-task, so that we can conceptually treat them as a per-task resource.
+But, depending on the particular SPR, writing to them can be _slow_.
+The highly used data-like SPRs like LR, CTR (Count Register), etc., are possible to [rename](https://en.wikipedia.org/wiki/Register_renaming), making them comparable to GPRs in terms of read/write performance.
+But others that affect the state of large parts of the CPU core, such as the [Data Stream Control Register (DSCR)](https://docs.kernel.org/next/powerpc/dscr.html), can take a while for the effects of changing them to be applied.
+Well, not so slow that you will notice the occasional access, but there's one case in the kernel that occurs extremely often and needs to change a lot of these SPRs to support our per-task abstraction: context switches.

 ## Anatomy of a context switch